Certifiers Make Neural Networks Vulnerable to Availability Attacks: Threat Model

-During the attack, the adversary can introduce the backdoor either directly into submitted apps, or introduce it to a library used in a wide range of applications.
-This ensures automatic detection by the machine learning model fails, and the fallback is triggered.
-When using a rule-based fallback, the integrity of the detection system is decreased, potentially admitting harmful applications to the app store.
-If human inspection is required, the queue for manual inspection is overloaded due to the sudden increase of work, decreasing the availability of the system and therefore impacting the release of updates and new applications.
+During the attack, the adversary can introduce the trigger either directly into submitted apps or introduce it to a library used in a wide range of applications.
+This ensures automatic detection by the machine learning model fails, and the manual fallback is triggered.
+The available human resources can get exhausted due to the sudden increase in work, effectively leading to a denial of service attack, and hindering the release of updates and new applications.